Lakefront Naval Air Station Band – New Orleans

 Parades and bond rallies were the most public occasions the military bands played for; those, too, were segregated in their ways: the Chicago Defender terms one a “Jim Crow” parade for including only two Black units, the two Navy bands, and the bond rally parades for the Black community stayed in Black neighborhoods, with little notice from the White world, none from its press but for an occasional tally of what had been pledged.

-The Lakefront band arrival on September 12 to a city already teeming with band music: municipal, military, school, recreational, fraternal, community and corporate bands–Higgins Boats, for example, had a 125-piece band that performed at ship launchings, parades, and special occasions.
+The Lakefront band returned home from their Great Lakes training on September 12, 1942 to a city already teeming with band music: municipal, military, school, recreational, fraternal, community and corporate bands–Higgins Boats, for example, had a 125-piece band that performed at ship launchings, parades, and special occasions.
 The police department’s band gave its last concert of the season at the City Park stadium, for 4 hours on September 13.
 Though the last three of four WPA bands were closing down operations, they still performed regularly into November 1942 multiple concerts, often daily.
 Of the military bands, the Coast Guard band, directed by Freddie Neuman, was the best before the Lakefront band arrived.
 Of the high schools, Alice Fortier’s Military Band got the most press.
 One of four recruits from that band told the Times-Picayune, “We’ll jive for the Navy, too, if they’ll let us.”

 The Fortier students were part of at least one White band recruited locally, and a second was sought.
 When announcing a second call for Negro musicians on August 16, 1942, local recruiter and bandmaster Vernon B. Cooper also said the Navy was in need of “another White band.”
 A month later, he announced the induction of the Black band that would be stationed at Algiers, and that he would tour eight Louisiana cities to audition musicians for that second White Navy band.
 He was still looking for his quota on September 24.